With the passage of Act 39 of 2018, public schools have been given a choice about what to do regarding testing for lead in their water systems:

 Either test for lead in your school's water, or discuss why your school is not testing at a public meeting, and record that discussion in the minutes.

-Read the Department of Education guidance and regulation here.
+Read the Department of Education guidance here.

 If your school is located in the MAWC service area, and it is considering testing, we ask that you consider having our water quality experts present to ensure the validity of results.